-This fund is now closed for new applications until 14 April.
+The fund is now open for applications for 2023/24.

 If you are a student in receipt of the Disabled Students' Allowance (DSA) and have paid the £200 laptop contribution, this can be reclaimed using the DSA laptop fund application form.

-The completed form and supporting documents should be returned to email@example.com.
+The completed form, and supporting documents should be returned to email@example.com.

 Please note - in order to be eligible to apply for the £200 DSA contribution, you must have taken any Maintenance Loan entitlement from Student Finance England.
 If there are any questions, you can email us at firstname.lastname@example.org